certifiedbice/BuddyUp/README.md

 - Responds with list of all signups by created by the user by default.

-- Optional body: activity_id
+- Optional query: activity_id

-- If activity_id included in body, responds with all signups with matching activity_id column values, regardless of creator.
+- If activity_id included as query, responds with all signups with matching activity_id column values, regardless of creator.

 - activity_id value must be present within "activities" table.